ihechikara/greetings_code/README.md

 This script is for displaying greetings to visitors based on the current time of the day.
 Created for a coding society that I'm part of but anyone can use the copy and edit to their own taste.
 I've commented the code so it should be easy to understand.
-I named the file Jd because it was initially a file for my studying of JavaScript through Jon Duckett's book.
+I named the file Jd because it was initially a file for my practice of JavaScript through Jon Duckett's book.
 The JD stands for his initials.
+Nothing much but it's a great start.
 Happy coding!